 You will find it easy to get distracted by the variety of activities and attractions along the Byway.
-We have outlined activities for a few explorations of each of the regions along the Byway.
+We have developed detailed itineraries to travel long lengths of the Volcanic Legacy Byway from various starting points.
+We have also outlined activities for deep explorations of each of the regions that surround the route.
 Depending on how many days you plan to spend on the Byway, choose from the adventures listed below.
 Be sure to check with the area’s chambers of commerce & visitors bureaus for lodging.
 On your drive along this unique corridor we invite to allow yourself to be distracted, because out here the adventure begins with the journey.

 Come in to the Lassen Peak area from Interstate 5 at Red Bluff on Highway 36 or Redding at Highway 44.
 From the east you can get to the Park by coming through Susanville and heading west on Highway 36 then north on Highway 89.

 Lassen Volcanic National Park is home to Lassen Peak, one of the largest plug dome volcanoes in the world.
 Geothermal features like the boiling mud pots and steaming fumaroles of Bumpass Hell, Boiling Springs lakes and Terminal Geyser attest to the heat that lies beneath the surface.
 The area’s last eruptive episodes began in 1914 and massive mudflows caused by eruptions created “The Devastated Area.”

 The park is not all steaming lakes and sulfur.
 It is also home to 150 miles of trails and opportunities for swimming, boating, fishing, cycling and back country hiking and camping.
 At the Loomis Museum visitors can learn about the cultural and geologic history of the park as well as get information about programs and events.
 The Park also has a naturalist-led program that takes visitors on a journey through the park while they learn about various features.